git47/gpxcorrelate/README.md

 * adding place names,
 * reading multiple gpx files, e.g. parallel recordings from different devices, and map to the closest trackpoint over all files,
 * spline interpolation (planned) and perhaps even estimation of directions,
-* whatever seems useful and be implemented with reasonable effort.
+* whatever seems useful and can be implemented with reasonable effort.

 ## Dependecies